Moving Cold Data Efficiently, Reliably,

 Problems with Moving Data

-Moving data from traditional enterprise storage systems, such as NAS environments, to cost-efficient secondary storage solutions, such as object storage on-premises or cloud, without user disruption is no easy feat.
+Moving data – whether it’s migrating, tiering, archiving, or replicating – from traditional enterprise storage systems, such as NAS environments, to cost-efficient secondary storage solutions, such as object storage on-premises or cloud, without user disruption is no easy feat.
 Below are the top four challenges with moving data:

 Cloud and object storage both use a different protocol than traditional NAS file storage.
 For both, the data storage construct is an object, not a file.
 Object storage is a flat, non-hierarchical storage mechanism.
 Once data is moved from NAS to the cloud or to object storage, it means that the moved data will now need to be accessed differently.
 This can break file-based applications, which would require an expensive re-write.
 It also means users who need that data now have to use some other interface instead of their regular Windows Explorer or Mac Finder tools to access it.

 Each file on a NAS has permissions that restrict who can view, change, or execute the file.
 This is crucial to the security and privacy policies of your company.
-Yet, this critical element is lost when you move a file to the cloud.
+Yet, this critical element is lost when you move or tier a file to the cloud.
 How do you ensure that only the users with the appropriate privileges are able to access the files in the cloud?
 What happens if a user wants to recall it?
 How are access permissions restored and reinforced?
 These are important considerations and a significant shortcoming with clouds.
+Learn more about cloud data tiering choices.

 Accessing data from the cloud, whether public or private, will not be as fast as accessing data from a local NAS.
 And, when you recall data from the cloud, there are egress costs to consider.
 Organizations must be thoughtful about what data should be retrieved from the cloud, how often, and the costs involved.
 Also, for some use cases, it may be beneficial to run compute in the cloud itself without having to bring any data back – so ensuring native access to archived data in the cloud is important to enable this.